Production of Information to the Authorities: The In-house Perspective

 Because of the global nature of business, information that is required by a law enforcement or regulatory authority might be held by the company’s overseas subsidiaries – and in multiple locations at that.

-When a company seeks to provide information it is not obliged to, in other words to make voluntary disclosure, it should assess whether this would expose it to potential claims of breaching the confidentiality or data protection rights of employees or third parties.
+When a company seeks to provide information voluntarily, it should assess whether this would expose it to potential claims of breaching the confidentiality or data protection rights of employees or third parties.

-Despite a company’s desire to co-operate with a subpoena or production order, there may be significant legal hurdles, such as blocking statutes, preventing it from providing the material.
-There have been several US and UK court decisions that, applying the ‘law of the forum’ principle, ruled that the risk of prosecution for breaching an overseas blocking statute is not a reasonable ground for not complying with a court’s order for discovery.
+Despite a company’s desire to co-operate with a subpoena or production order, there may be significant legal hurdles, such as blocking statutes, preventing it from providing the material.14 There have been several US and UK court decisions15 that, applying the ‘law of the forum’ principle, ruled that the risk of prosecution for breaching an overseas blocking statute is not a reasonable ground for non-compliance with the court’s order for discovery.
 In those circumstances, the company’s lawyers must speak with the authority concerned, explain the issues and diplomatically suggest that the authority consider obtaining the information through the MLAT route or through police-to-police information exchange.
+It is vital for the company to support the process by having the material readily available, and using the contacts that the company’s external lawyers might have with prosecutors in the state where the material is held, to try to expedite matters.
 A legitimate alternative is available if the information also exists independently in another jurisdiction, which does not have blocking statutes, provided it had been transferred there previously for valid business or legal purposes and not to get around the blocking statute.